 It's essential to have a lawyer guide you through the process.
 They can advise you on whether you're allowed to contact the other party, especially if a restraining order or protective order is in place.
 This guidance can help you avoid violating any orders and facing additional criminal charges.

 If the judge issues a protective order and the criminal judge orders you not to contact that person, then you can't do it.
-Otherwise, you're going to violate the order, and you'll be looking at more criminal charges and more problems.
+Otherwise, you'll violate the order, and you'll face additional criminal charges and further problems.

 But if there's no restraining order and no protective order in place, then technically, yes, you can contact the other party.
 But you would only want to do that if they were amenable to it.
 Because if they're still mad at you, contacting them is just going to trigger more problems for you.

 So, the process is to get to an attorney and go over how you can beat a domestic violence charge.
 Let them guide you through it.
-Once you get arrested, you post the bail and get out; then, you'll appear in court.
+Once you are arrested, you post bail and are released; then, you'll appear in court.
 Your attorney will appear with you at the arraignment, and at that time, the judge is going to issue a protective order for you to stay away from the other party while the case is pending.

 They do that because they don't want any more trouble.
-But if the other party shows up – whether it's your husband, wife, or significant other – and says I don't want a full stay-away.
-The prosecutors can talk to them and decide whether or not they're going to agree to that, and if they do, then they can say, yeah, we're going to issue a protective order.
+But if the other party shows up – whether it's your husband, wife, or significant other – and says they don't want a full stay-away, the prosecutors can speak with them and decide whether they will agree to that.
+If they do, then they can say, 'Yes, we will issue a protective order.'
+This process involves a negotiation between the prosecutor, the accuser, and your attorney to determine the terms of the protective order.